SBS Transit Stock Review: Should I Invest?

 Here are some really cool stats from the Singapore Department of Statistics (DOS) on the public transport ridership.
 Based on the chart, ridership for MRT and bus have been going up for the past 10 years.
 Considering that SBS Transit currently has 61% and 36% of market share for bus and MRT respectively, they are pretty well positioned to capture further ridership growth.

 SBS Transit has a better track record in terms of improving their train line reliability over the years compared to SMRT.
-Having a high Mean Kilometer Between Failure (MKBF, another naming convention) might help them in securing new train packages.
+Though, SMRT had recently caught up with SBST.
+Having a high Mean Kilometer Between Failure (MKBF, another naming convention) and good track record might help SBST in securing new train packages.

-BCM offsets the huge initial capital investments needed to purchase new assets which allowed SBS Transit to have positive free cash flow.
+Evidently, BCM is a huge cost benefit to bus operators as it offsets the huge initial capital investments needed to purchase new assets* which SBST's cash flow clearly demonstrated.
 Well, you can't call yourself a bus operator without any buses right?
-However, it lowers the entry barrier for new or smaller operators to join the competition such as GoAhead and Tower Transit.
-From what I know, these two new operators have not been doing well so people are expecting LTA would not renew their contract with them.
+Despite BCM's advantages, it also lowers the entry barrier for new or smaller operators to join the bus space* for e.g. GoAhead and Tower Transit.

-Another downside to this BCM would be the mixing up of bus fleet.
-Previously, just a quick example, SBST owns a huge fleet of Volvo chassis double deck bus.
-SMRT on the other hand, possessed MAN chassis double deck bus.
-It had been like this for many years so technicians on both sides are experienced in maintaining/repairing their respective buses.
-The problem comes when LTA bought back the buses and redistribute them evenly among the operators.
-Now, everyone has a mixed types of buses which gave technicians a headache.
-In the short term, downtime for buses may increase which results in loss of opportunity cost.
+Another (small) downside of BCM would be the mixing up of bus fleet.
+Just a quick example, in the past, SBST owns a huge fleet of Volvo chassis double deck bus.
+SMRT, on the other hand, possessed MAN chassis double deck bus.
+It had been like this for many years so technicians on both sides are experienced in maintaining/repairing their respective fleet.
+The problem arrived when LTA bought back the buses and redistributed evenly among the operators.
+Everyone has a mixed types of buses which gave technicians a headache.
+In the short term, downtime for buses may increase resulting in loss of opportunity cost.

-Overall, it is a straightforward and resilient business.
+Overall, SBS Transit is a straightforward and resilient business.

 My 2 cents